 - To support activities that work towards the process of reconciliation and enhance opportunities for Indigenous1 Australians

 - To work in partnership with Indigenous1 and non Indigenous community in joint projects such as Wonga Wetlands Wiradjuri Interpretative Centre and Mungabareena Reserve

 - To Identify in consultation with Indigenous1 community, cultural sites and artefacts related to traditional and contemporary Indigenous Culture

-Indigenous1 In this document the word Indigenous includes Aboriginal, Torres Strait Islanders, Indigenous, Traditional owner and Indigenous Australians.
+Indigenous1 In this context, the word Indigenous includes Aboriginal, Torres Strait Islanders, Indigenous, Traditional owner and Indigenous Australians.
 These terms reflect community and government terminology as well as national and international conventions.
 Other Indigenous groups may use language name to identify themselves i.e. Wiradjuri.